softdevteam/snare/README.md

 complete list of configuration options.

-## Per-repo programs
+## Commands

-When using snare, the *per-repo programs* do the actual work of executing specific actions for a given repository.
-For example, `snare`'s GitHub repository is [`https://github.com/softdevteam/snare`](https://github.com/softdevteam/snare).
+`snare` can be used to run any command runnable from the Unix shell.
+The "per-repo program" model as documented above is one common way of doing this.
+For example, `snare`'s GitHub
+repository is
+[`https://github.com/softdevteam/snare`](https://github.com/softdevteam/snare).
-If we set up a web hook up for that repository that notifies us of pull request events, then the command:
+If we set up a web hook up for that repository that notifies us of pull request events, then with the above `snare.conf`, the command:

 ```sh
 <repo-programs-dir>/softdevteam/snare pull_request /path/to/json